HISTORY OF PLAYMAKING FOR GIRLS

 Click here to purchase the book written about PFG: Girl Time, by Maisha T. Winn

-Each year, we conduct several 2-day workshops at Regional Youth Detention Centers (RYDCs) in Georgia.
-Our talented women artists spend two days with a group of 16-20 incarcerated teen girls.
-Over the two days, the girls write, rehearse and perform short plays about their life experiences.
+Each year, we conduct seven weekend workshops where our talented female artists spend two days with a group of 16-20 teen girls.
+These girls come from group homes, are wards of the state through DFACS, or are refugee girls living in the Clarkston area.
+During the workshops, the girls write, rehearse, and perform short plays about their life experiences.
 Parents are invited to come to the performance in order to connect with their daughters through this positive experience.

-The most recent performance took place in June 2015 at our new home at Peachtree Pointe.
+Every June, we take a number of plays written at our play writing workshops, add professional production value and produce a free performance.
 The girls we work with are recently released from a detention center, currently living in a group home or have come out of the refugee community.
 Many are on probation.The show is rehearsed for six days, and then performed for family, friends and the community.
 After the show we conduct a conversation with the audience.
-The next day the show travels to juvenile justice and refugee facilities.
-The girls perform for young people who are still detained.
+The next day the show travels to juvenile justice and refugee facilities where the girls perform for young people who are still detained.

-Our community partners include CHRIS Kids, Little Debbie's Group Homes, New American Pathways, Global Village Project and ArtsNow.
+Our community partners include Little Debbie's Group Homes, Inspire: A Shalom After-school Program, New American Pathways, and The Global Village Project.

 Want to know more about the Public Performance?